int08h/blog/content/post/to-catch-a-lying-timeserver.md

 Bellow I'll explore some of the interesting aspects of Roughtime that may not be immediately obvious.

-# Scalable Public Key Signatures
+# Scalable Request Processing

-Roughtime signs responses using the [Ed25519](https://ed25519.cr.yp.to/) public-key signature system.
+A Roughtime server signs its responses using the [Ed25519](https://ed25519.cr.yp.to/) public-key signature system.
 Ed25519 signatures are quite fast: according to [eBATS](https://bench.cr.yp.to/results-sign.html) an Intel Skylake CPU takes about ~49,000 cycles to compute an Ed25519 signature.
 Assuming a 3.0 GHz clock speed that's ~61,000 signatures per second on a single core.
 Signatures are also compact: 64 bytes each.

-To scale the signing workload, Roughtime uses a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to sign a **batch** of client requests with a single signature operation (the root of the tree is signed).
+To scale the signing workload, Roughtime uses a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to sign a **batch** of client requests with a single signature operation.
+The root of the tree is signed and included in all responses.
-With a batch size of 64 a single 3.0 GHz Skylake core can sign **3.9 million** requests per second.
+With a batch size of 64[^5] a single 3.0 GHz Skylake core can sign **3.9 million** requests per second.

+[^5]: Batching sizes are not part of the specification.
+64 is used as it makes a convenient example and corresponds to a reasonable UDP buffer size (64 KiB).

-An additional design feature helps limit per-client processing: the non-client specific parts of a response are **identical** for all replies in a single batch[^5].
+An additional design feature helps limit per-client processing: the non-client specific parts of a response are **identical** for all replies in a single batch[^6].
 Servers can calculate these values once and re-use them in each reply.

-[^5]: Specifically only the `PATH` and `INDX` tags vary client-to-client.
+[^6]: Specifically only the `PATH` and `INDX` tags vary response-to-response.
 The `SIG`, `SREP`, and `CERT` tags will be identical in all responses.

-# Anti-Amplification and Request/Response Size Asymmetry
+# Anti-Amplification Request/Response Size Asymmetry

 All Roughtime requests are required to be at least 1024 bytes long and any request shorter is simply dropped.
 Why?
 To ensure that a Roughtime server cannot be used as a [DDoS amplifier](https://www.incapsula.com/ddos/attack-glossary/ntp-amplification.html).